NAS QNAP Turbo Station TS-1273U RAID Arrays: Recovery Tips and Strategies for Mechanical and Logical Failures

 It is always recommended to consult the manufacturer's support documentation, forums, or contact their technical support for guidance specific to your device and situation.

-Although NAS Turbo Station TS-1273U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1273U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view